semanticvectors/semvecpy/README.md

 ## Useful Coding Conventions

+* Use python 3+.
+We're making no efforts to be compatiable with Python 2 or earlier.
 * Imports should work relative to the project root directory (this one).
   * We recommend adding this directory to your PYTHONPATH.
 * Module names are preferred with underscore_separators, but there's no firm rule in place.